alicebob/sqlittle/README.md

-Pure Go SQLite3 file reader
+Package SQLittle provides pure Go, read-only, access to SQLite (version 3) database files.

-# what
+## What

-SQLittle can read SQLite3 tables and indexes.
-It can iterate over tables, and can search efficiently using indexes.
+SQLittle reads SQLite3 tables and indexes.
+It iterates over tables, and can search efficiently using indexes.
 SQLittle will deal with all SQLite storage quirks, but otherwise it doesn't try to be smart; if you want to use an index you have to give the name of the index.